Partnership Agreement Template

 Our template supports multiple partners and silent investors by letting you assign different rights, roles, and ownership percentages.
 You can customize these terms to match simple setups or more complex partnership structures.

 Your document is automatically saved to your user dashboard.
-You can update your agreement at anytime to reflect new ownership percentages or any other changes as your business develops.
+You can update your agreement at any time to reflect new ownership percentages or any other changes as your business develops.

 Your business structure (like a general partnership, LP, LLP, or LLC) changes how taxes, liability, and decisions work.
 The agreement should match the rules and regulations of your chosen structure, so everyone knows their rights and responsibilities.